Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 To sail this ship of mine?'

-concrete poetry - poetry in which the shape or visual identity of a poem conveys meaning, the pattern of the words forming a picture or representation.
+concrete poetry - poetry in which a poem's shape or visual identity conveys meaning, the pattern of the words forming a picture or representation.
 Also called shape poetry.

-confessional poetry - poetry of a personal nature using the I as the real focal point.
+confessional poetry - a poetry of a personal nature using the 'I' as the real focal point.
 It grew in strength in the 1950s and peaked in the 1960s.
 Exponents of the genre include Robert Lowell, John Berryman, W.D.
 Snodgrass, Anne Sexton and Sylvia Plath.

 couplet - a stanza of two lines with or without rhyme, open or closed with end stops.